tanish2k09/Doubletap2wake-2.0/README.md

 Optional step 6: Change Version, author, desc, etc. Find "/* Version, author, desc, etc */" and replace next 4 lines from port file.

+7) Remove the third argument from all "detect_doubletap2wake" calls.
+Usually it's "true"

 7) That's it!
 You're good to compile it now.

 8) If it works nicely, make sure to give me a thanks on xda thread :D